 Pandemic Preparedness Plan Status: Level 2

-On Monday, August 3, 2020, Roane State will return to its regular schedule.
-At this time, most services will be available in-person on all campuses.
+On Monday, August 3, 2020, Roane State returned to its regular schedule with the final step in phased reopening.
 Normal business hours vary by campus and are available online at roanestate.edu/campuslocations.
+Please note that some student services may continue to be offered online temporarily following the phased reopening at the request of students and staff.
 Operations that can be completed remotely will continue to do so in order to further reduce the number of people on campus.

-The phased reopening plan outlined above will lead into a fall semester that offers a mix of in-person and online classes so students can choose what best fits their needs and comfort level.
+RSCC is offering a mix of in-person and online classes this fall so students can choose what best fits their needs and comfort level.
+Information on Fall 2020 plans can be found at roanestate.edu/reopening.
+Anyone who comes to campus is required to complete a wellness screening each day of their visit.
+The screening can be accessed at roanestate.edu/checkup.
 On campus classes will incorporate face covering requirements, physical distancing, and frequent cleaning of facilities.
 Additional web sections are being added to accommodate increased interest in online courses.

-For more information on Roane State’s continued response to COVID-19, please email firstname.lastname@example.org.
+For more information on Roane State’s continued response to COVID-19 or plans for the fall semester, please email firstname.lastname@example.org.

 On Thursday, June 18, 2020, a Roane State student reported a positive COVID-19 test result to the college.
-The student has not shown any symptoms and is now quarantining at home.
-This is the first confirmed case of the virus on any of Roane State’s campuses.
+The student had not shown any symptoms and was quarantining at home.
+This was the first confirmed case of the virus on any of Roane State’s campuses.

 The positive case was found during a precautionary health screening required by a state licensing board and was conducted at a local health department.

 The student was reported to have been inside the Coffey-McNally Building of the Oak Ridge Branch Campus (ORBC) on Tuesday, June 16.
 Upon learning of the positive test result, the college began the process of closing the building and notifying each person who had been in direct contact with the student.